 The set of exams and educational activities required to obtain the Master’s Degree is defined by your Individual Study Plan (PdSI), which may be chosen from among those proposed by the Consiglio di Corso di Studi.
-Your study plan may relate to the academic year in which you enrolled or to a subsequent academic year.
-For example, if you enrolled in the 2022/2023 academic year, you may refer to any study plan from 2022/2023 onward, following the relevant guides:
+It is possible to choose a plan from the academic year of enrollment or from a subsequent year.
+For example, students enrolled in 2022/2023 may refer to any plan from 2022/2023 onwards, following the corresponding Guides:

 - Guide to study plans for the 2025/26 academic year

 When to submit your PdSI.
 It is recommended that you define your PdSI ideally before attending courses and certainly before taking exams.
-This is particularly important in the case of “free” plans, whose approval is not automatic.
+This is particularly important in the case of “free” plans, whose approval is not automatic and can take more time.

 How to submit your PdSI.
 The study plan may be submitted or modified at any time during the year via the CAPS – Assistited Compilation of Study Plans web portal, which is accessible with your University credentials (the same as those for the Alice portal).